 Exercise ball bouncing: Sit on ball and bounce gently while holding baby

-Stair walking: The rhythm and motion of climbing stairs can work when nothing else does
+Stair walking: The rhythm of climbing stairs can work when nothing else does

 The "colic hold": Baby face-down along your forearm, head in your hand